friscojosh/digital-garden/_notes/Index.md

 People often separate crypto into a couple buckets: the financial side and the technology underpinning things, called blockchain.
 I will, too.

 #### The financialization of everything
-On the financial side, I believe (click through each for why):
+On the financial side, I believe the following (click through each for why, I'll be adding more over time):
 - [[Crypto is an unregulated, feature-incomplete, alternative financial system]]  and like past attempts at creating private money, it will fail due to fraud and speculative bubbles.
 - [[Bitcoin can't function as a currency]]
 - Crypto assets are not an inflation hedge.